AhmeeedMostafa/dz-frontend-task-delivery/SOLUTION.md

 npm run test
 ```

+Tests are applied only for 2 pages (products & categories).

 ### State Management

 - **React Context API**: Used for managing the shopping cart state across the application, allowing any component to access and modify the cart contents.